 A: You built a van before you started at FVG, how is this one different?

 This is a big thing you’ll want to consider when choosing your van.
 While a 144” wheelbase may be easier to drive, it also offers less space.
-This would be a great option though if you aren’t in need of an abundance of room inside.
+This would be a great option though if you don’t need an abundance of room inside.
 The 170” option is a little bit more of a beast, the roomy interior offers more comfort for traveling with loved ones, furry friends, or gear needed for other adventures.

 A: How has working at FVG changed your perspective on the build process?